kannibalox/IMDb-Scout/README.md

 # IMDb-Scout
 Add links in IMDb pages to torrent sites -- easy downloading from IMDb

+## Contributing

+The [Github repository](https://github.com/kannibalox/IMDb-Scout) is the best place to report bugs and submit changes, however I will still make an effort to check the GreasyFork site or any other relevant places.

 ## Adding new sites

 Inside the script, there is a list of dictionaries that contains of all the sites, and the data necessary to check IMDb against them.